Joseph-W-E/ProjectPokemon/README.md

 ## The Database
 ### Pokemon
 ##### PokemonBase
-This table holds the generic information about Pokemon.
+Generic Pokemon information.
+This table includes basic things like name, id, type, etc.
 ##### Locations
-This table holds all locations that Pokemon can be found.
+Pokemon locations.
+This table includes lat/long coordinates for Pokemon, as well as the frequency in which a Pokemon will appear at the coordinate.
 ### Moves
 ##### MoveBase
-This table holds all the information about Moves.
+Move information.
+This table includes basic information about moves like name, power, pp, etc.
 ### Items
 ##### ItemBase
-This table holds all the information about Items.
+Item information.
+This is table may not be implemented as items may not exist in the game.
+More information on that will come.
 ### Users
 ##### Users
-This table holds all the information about the Users.
+User information.
+This table will hold all the information about a user, like emails, encrypted passwords, Pokemon, etc.

 ## The Web Server
 The web server uses the Sinatra Ruby gem.
 It's a very simple RESTful-friendly backend.
+The basic idea is to be able to send / get data to / from the server.

 ## The Android App
 The Android App is going to be the bread and butter of the project.
-More info later.
+The app caches the data from the database in an effort to minimize data usage / decrease loading times.
+It also sends GPS coordinates periodically to the web server to see if a Pokemon wants to battle.
+More information will come on this later.